Bunak people: Social organization

-The social isolation has also been reinforced part of the reputation of Bunak people.
+The social isolation has also been a reinforced part of the reputation of Bunak people.
 They have been described as rough and aggressive by their neighbors.
 This characterization can also be found in a Bunak legend, in which Kemak people have long ears and the Bunak people have small ears.
 The metaphorical length of the ears in the Bunak people points to a short-tempered and impatient temperament, while the Kemak people are described as calm and patient.

 Although Bunak and Atoin Meto people differ culturally, the social organization and the ecology of both cultures belong in the same context where both the cultures of Atoin Meto and Bunak people benefit from each other.
 The approach of the Bunak people from a cultural and linguistic point of view is so far that Louis Berthe described it in 1963 as a mixture of Papuans and Austronesian roots.

 The smallest social unit in the Bunak society is the clan or the house, which for example, in the upper Lamaknen is called deu.
 Several clans live together in villages (tas).
 Each village has its own territory.
 The clans have a different status.
 The clans of the nobles are called sisal tul (meaning, bones piece).
 The name derives from a ritual in which the bones of an animal that was sacrificed belonging to the noble clan.
 The highest of the nobility houses belong to the clan of the "feminine" chieftain.
 This man decides in case of problems in the village.
 The second highest clan represents the "masculine" chieftain who takes care of the village's relations with the outside world.
 Other clans are the consultants of the village chefs.
 Despite their extensive power (oe nolaq), the two chiefs are subordinate to the ritual chief.
 This has a limited power (oe til) within the affairs of the clan.
 Together with one of his sisters, the ritual chief is also the guardian of the holy objects in the clan house.
 In Lamaknen the siblings are called "the man holding the black basket" (taka guzu hone mone) and the "woman holding the black basket" (taka guzu hone pana).